Gastric bypass is a type of weight-loss surgery that reduces your stomach to the size of a walnut. Learn about its risks and benefits.

 Rarely, complications of gastric bypass can be fatal.

-You will be required to start a physical activity program and to stop any tobacco use.
+In the weeks leading up to your surgery, you may be required to start a physical activity program and to stop any tobacco use.

 The specifics of your gastric bypass depend on your individual situation and the doctor's practices.
 Some surgeries are done with traditional large (open) incisions in your abdomen.
 However, most are performed laparoscopically, which involves inserting instruments through multiple small incisions in the abdomen.